bzylich/humor-by-demographic/README.md

 ## Notebooks

-Jupyter notebook is run on Google Collab, any extra package requried required is being included in the notebook itself.
+Jupyter notebook is run on Google Collab, any extra package requried is being included in the notebook itself.

 ## Libraries
 - PyTorch